 - Defensiveness.
 Waste of breath.
 No one’s hearing you anyway

 - I am right, you are wrong.
 This is not a court proceeding so stop presenting evidence

 - Attention to details.
-The details are just the bullshit covering the real issues.
-Skip it
+Skip it.
+The details are just covering the real issues.

 - Generalizing.
 “You always do that”.
 Eliminate: always, never, every time.
 Destructive tactic to disempower.